Orlando Robinson: Professional career

-Miami Heat / Sioux Falls Skyforce (2022–present)
+Miami Heat / Sioux Falls Skyforce (2022–2024)

 After going undrafted in the 2022 NBA draft, Robinson was signed by the Miami Heat on July 14, 2022.

-On October 24, 2022, Robinson joined the Sioux Falls Skyforce roster for training camp.
-On November 13, Robinson was signed to a two-way contract with the Miami Heat.
+On October 24, 2022, Robinson joined the Heat's G League affiliate, the Sioux Falls Skyforce, for training camp.
+On November 13, Robinson was signed to a two-way contract with the Heat.
 He was waived by the Heat on November 25, and subsequently re-joined the Skyforce.
 However, on December 11, he signed a second two-way contract.
+The Heat made the 2023 NBA Finals, but lost to the Denver Nuggets in five games.
+As a player under a two-way contract, Robinson was ineligible to play in the playoffs.